Logius-standaarden/OAuth-NL-profiel/Preface.md

 It does so by redirecting / initiating the user-agent with the Authorization Request to the Authorization Endpoint.
 The Authorization request holds further details, as specified in this profile.

+When the Authorization Server supports Pushed Authorization Requests (PAR), the client may use PAR (or is required to use it, see `require_pushed_authorization_requests` in [Authorization Server Metadata](https://datatracker.ietf.org/doc/html/rfc9126#name-authorization-server-metada)) prior to redirecting.
+The client can initiate the flow by pushing a POST request with the parameters to the `pushed_authorization_request_endpoint`.
+The Authorization Server responds to the client with a `request_uri` containing a reference.
+The client will then use this `request_uri` as the redirect.

 ### Step 2.
 Authorization Request

 The user-agent sends the Authorization request to the Authorization Endpoint.